grantmcconnaughey/missing-docstrings/README.md

     """My function docstring"""
 ```

-While this will be falsely reported as a function without a docstring:
+While this will not be considered a function, so it will be skipped:

 ```python
 def my_function(arg1, arg2,